 This condition has various interpretations.
 The most obvious one is to equate effectiveness with self-interested incentive compatibility in the pure game-theoretical sense.
 Thus the agreed solution should be required to correspond to a pre-existing equilibrium point in the underlying game (the state of nature) which implements the agreement.
-However, in our case - where the state of nature is seen as a one-shot game - this interpretation cannot work, because only the status quo d\ corresponds to a pre-existing equilibrium point of the "state of nature" game.
-A possible way to introduce this type of effectiveness would be to assume that $G_N$ is an infinitely repeated game, so that each one-shot game outcome may be reached in equilibrium as the average payoff of an appropriate combination of repeated strategies.
+However, in our case - where the state of nature is seen as a one-shot game - this interpretation cannot work, because only the status quo d corresponds to a pre-existing equilibrium point of the "state of nature" game.
+A possible way to introduce this type of effectiveness would be to assume that G_N is an infinitely repeated game, so that each one-shot game outcome may be reached in equilibrium as the average payoff of an appropriate combination of repeated strategies.

 Nevertheless, the use of this strict notion of incentive compatibility is not necessary in order to account for institutional effectiveness.
 As an alternative explanation, consider only those constitutions which define allotments of decision rights such that a bargaining sub-game within these agreed constitutional constraints is supported by motivations sufficiently strong to induce players to stay within the limits of that agreement.
 In other words, effectiveness comes about if the constitution distributes rights and action opportunities in such a way that players in the corresponding sub-game will reach agreements that are effective causal factors in inducing intrinsic motivations to implement that same agreement.
-The difference, of course, is in the role that constitutions as such may play in generating incentives and motivations that are effective in the implementation phase There is no need to make a choice between these two interpretations at this stage.
+The difference, of course, is in the role that constitutions as such may play in generating incentives and motivations that are effective in the implementation phase There is no need to make a choice between these two interpretations at this stage (however this line of thoug will be undertaken in Part II of this essay, see Sacconi 2010c).